Mexico–Switzerland relations: History

 Official contact between Mexico and Switzerland was established in 1827.
 That same year, Switzerland opened a diplomatic office in Mexico City.
 In 1832, both nations signed a treaty of Friendship and Commerce and Mexico opened a diplomatic office in Basel.
 In 1945, both nations officially established diplomatic relations and in 1946, Mexico opened a diplomatic office in Bern.
 In 1958, both nations elevated their diplomatic missions to embassies.

 In 1990, Mexican President Carlos Salinas de Gortari traveled to Geneva and Davos.

 In November 2004, Swiss President Joseph Deiss traveled to Mexico, the first visit by a Swiss President.
 While in Mexico, President Deiss met with President Vicente Fox.
 There have been several visits by leaders of both nations.

 Switzerland maintains a high-level international profile due to it hosting several UN agencies and other international organizations in Geneva.
 Each year, the World Economic Forum is held in Davos and high-level Mexican officials, including on occasion the Mexican President; travel to Switzerland to meet with Swiss politicians and business persons.

 In 2021, both nations celebrated 75 years of diplomatic relations.
+In July 2026, Swiss President Guy Parmelin paid a visit to Mexico and met with President Claudia Sheinbaum to discuss depending trade relations between both nations.